 6. Can Grande Gusto whey protein be used in dry mac & cheese?
 How does it affect texture, taste, etc.?

 Yes.
 Using Grande Gusto in a dry mac and cheese sauce is an ideal application.
-It can help to reduce the cost of a formulation by replacing cheese powder and even fresh cheese.
+It can partially replace cheese powder or fresh cheese.

-The addition of Grande Gusto will enhance the water-binding properties of the finished product, reducing syneresis or pooling while improving the texture of the finished product so that its mouthfeel is creamier and more “fat like.”
+The addition of Grande Gusto will enhance the water-binding properties of the finished product, controlling syneresis and pooling while improving the texture of the finished product so that its mouthfeel is creamier and more “fat like.”
 The cheesy notes consumers desire are also maintained and an independent study showed that participants actually preferred a mac and cheese formulation containing Grande Gusto when compared to the control.

 RELATED CASE STUDY: How Grande Gusto Cheese Replacement Outdid the Real Thing